timescale/timescaledb/sql/updates/README.md

 The version-specific code is found in the source version of the file `sql/updates/reverse-dev.sql`.

-The epilog consists of the files in variables `SOURCE_FILES`, `SET_POST_UPDATE_STAGE`, `POST_UPDATE_FILES`, and `UNSET_UPDATE_STAGE`
+The epilog consists of the files in variables `SOURCE_FILES` and `POST_UPDATE_FILES`.
-in that order.

-For downgrades to work correctly, some rules need to be followed:

-1. If you add new objects in `sql/updates/latest-dev.sql`, you need to remove them in the version-specific downgrade file.
-The `sql/updates/pre-update.sql` in the target version do not know about objects created in the source version, so they need to be dropped explicitly.
-2. Since `sql/updates/pre-update.sql` can be executed on a later version of the extension, it might be that some objects have been removed and do not exist.
-Hence `DROP` calls need to use `IF NOT EXISTS`.

 Note that, in contrast to update scripts, downgrade scripts are not built by composing several downgrade scripts into a more extensive downgrade script.
-The downgrade scripts are intended to be use only in special cases and are not intended to be use to move up and down between versions at will, which is why we only generate a downgrade script to the immediately preceeding version.

-### When releasing a new version

-When releasing a new version, please rename the file `reverse-dev.sql` to `<version>--<previous_version>.sql` and add that name to `REV_FILES` variable in the `sql/CMakeLists.txt`.
-This will allow generation of downgrade scripts for any version in that list, but it is currently not added.
+We only build a downgrade script to the immediate preceeding version.
+To downgrade multiple versions multiple downgrades need to be chained.